lonepie/reverse-soxy/README.md

 # Reverse-SOXY

-A minimal, encrypted SOCKS5 tunnel for securely forwarding traffic between a **Proxy** and an **Agent**.
+A minimal, encrypted SOCKS5 tunnel for securely forwarding traffic between a **Proxy** and an **Agent** (optionally using a **Relay** server).
 Uses AES-CTR + HMAC to authenticate and encrypt the tunnel, plus SOCKS5 on the Proxy side.

 ## Features

 - **Proxy mode**: exposes a local SOCKS5 endpoint and listens for agent connections on a tunnel port.
 - **Agent mode**: dials into the proxy over a secure, authenticated, AES-CTR tunnel.
+- **Relay mode**: starts a relay server.
+Useful when the Proxy cannot expose a public port.
+- **Proxy via Relay**: registers a Proxy behind NAT with the Relay, then starts the SOCKS5 front-end.
+- **Agent via Relay**: dials into the Relay on behalf of the Agent, establishing a secure tunnel via the relay.
 - Graceful shutdown (SIGINT/SIGTERM) and automatic reconnect/backoff.
 - Simple YAML configuration override.
 - Zero external dependencies beyond the Go standard library and `gopkg.in/yaml.v3`.